-Thus, on May 28, 2020, the Board adopted the Addition of Outdoor Public and Private Space Notice of Emergency Rulemaking, by a vote of seven (7) to zero (0).
-This rulemaking shall remain in effect for the duration of the Extensions of Public Emergency and Public Health Emergency but in no event longer than one hundred twenty (120) days from the Board's adoption; expiring on or before September 25, 2020, unless superseded.
-The emergency rulemaking shall take effect on Friday, May 29, 2020.
+In order to ensure that its regulations are consistent with the Mayor's directive and that ABC-licensed establishments are compliant, the Board adopted the Addition of Outdoor Public and Private Space Notice of Second Emergency Rulemaking, by a vote of six (6) to zero (0), on June 19, 2020.
+This emergency rulemaking supersedes the previously adopted rulemaking and shall take effect at 8:00 a.m. on Monday, June 22, 2020.
+The emergency rulemaking shall remain in effect for the duration of the Extensions of Public Emergency and Public Health Emergency but in no event longer than one hundred twenty (120) days from the Board's adoption; expiring on or before October 17, 2020, unless superseded.

 Chapter 10, ENDORSEMENTS, of 23 DCMR, ALCOHOLIC BEVERAGES, is amended by adding a new Section 1007, ADDITIONAL OUTDOOR SEATING ON PUBLIC AND PRIVATE SPACE, on an emergency basis to read as follows: